Casa de Campo for Families: The Complete Guide

 Kidz ‘N’ Casa (Ages 4–7)

 The most action-packed of the children’s programmes.
-A full or half-day supervised schedule that includes beach Olympics, treasure hunts, swimming, tennis lessons, pony rides at the equestrian center, kayaking, and creative activities including ceramics and arts and crafts.
+A full or half-day supervised schedule that includes beach Olympics, treasure hunts, swimming, tennis lessons, pony rides at the equestrian center, and kayaking.
+Creative activities, including ceramics and arts and crafts, round out the schedule.
 Children in this age group typically come back to the villa exhausted and happy.

-Pony rides — 30-minute sessions at the equestrian center — are available for children in this age group and are one of the most popular activities for young families at Casa de Campo.
+Pony rides — 30-minute sessions at the equestrian center — are available for children in this age group.
+In fact, they are one of the most popular activities for young families at Casa de Campo.
 Book through your concierge in advance, especially in peak season.

 Casa Tweens (Ages 8–12)